-The Y axes represent the In-transformed C3d/C3 as a measure of systemic complement activation.
+The Y axes represent the ln-transformed C3d/C3 as a measure of systemic complement activation.
 Horizontal bars indicate the mean values for each genotype group.
 The complement-raising alleles for both SNPs are indicated in red.
 Association analyses included the 2,245 individuals from the discovery and the replication cohorts.
 (A) Distribution of complement activation levels for each genotype of rs3753396 in CFH.
-(B) Distribution of complement activation levels for each genotype of rs6685931 in CFHR4.
-P-values were calculated adjusting the model for rs3753396 in CFH and rs6685931 in CFHR4.
+(B) Distribution of complement activation levels for each genotype of CFHR4.
+P-values were calculated adjusting the model for rs3753396.
+(C) Distribution of complement activation levels over the genotype combinations of rs3753396 in CFH and rs6685931 in CFHR4.